What to do if your employer does not pay your salary or delays it by more time?

 A person is employed in an establishment with a wage not more than one thousand, the salary to the particular person shall be paid before the expiry of the seventh day.

-A person with the wage of more than one 1000 should be paid before the expiry of the 10th day.
+A person with a wage of more than one 1000 should be paid before the expiry of the 10th day.